UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

 between the items.
 After fitting the model, there should not be any further associations between items.
 These residual associations are called local dependences.
-The residual correlations between pain of items should be negligible (less than .1 see kline).
+The residual correlations between pain of items should be negligible (less than .1) - see [Kline (2016)](#references).
 To check the local independence assumption we can use the residuals() function.
 This function calculates residuals and local dependence indices, which can help identify potential issues of local dependence among the items.

 **LD-X2 test**